-Following are credit hour earnings by course of all the courses offered at WyoTech, as defined by the TWC:

-- Vessel Power Transmission (Theory: 125, Lab: 1125, Credit: 18.0) - Inboard Engine Propulsion Systems (Theory: 125, Lab: 125, Credit: 18.0) - Diesel Engines, Power Generation and Marine Electronics(Theory: 125 Lab: 125, Credit: 18.0) - Outboard Engine Propulsion Systems(Theory: 125 Lab: 125, Credit: 18.0) - Suspension and Brake Systems(Theory: 125, Lab: 125, Credit: 18.0) - Four Stroke/Two Stroke Engines(Theory: 125, Lab: 125, Credit: 18.0) - Fundamentals of Electricity/Electrical Systems(Theory: 125, Lab: 125, Credit: 18.0) - Harley-Davidson Engines I & II (Theory: 250, Lab: 250, Credit: 36.0) - Harley-Davidson Chassis and Engine Controls(Theory: 250, Lab: 250, Credit: 36.0) - European-BMW I & II (Theory: 250, Lab: 250, Credit: 36.0) - European-Ducati and Triumph(Theory: 250, Lab: 250, Credit: 36.0) - Asian-Honda and Kawasaki (Theory: 250, Lab: 250, Credit: 36.0) - Asian-Suzuki and Yamaha (Theory: 250, Lab: 250, Credit: 36.0)
+Following are credit hour earnings by course of all the courses offered at WyoTech, as defined by the TWC: Vessel Power Transmission (Theory: 125, Lab: 125, Credit: 18.0) Inboard Engine Propulsion Systems (Theory: 125, Lab: 125, Credit: 18.0) Diesel Engines, Power Generation and Marine Electronics (Theory: 125, Lab: 125, Credit: 18.0) Outboard Engine Propulsion Systems (Theory: 125, Lab: 125, Credit: 18.0) Suspension and Brake Systems (Theory: 125, Lab: 125, Credit: 18.0) Four Stroke/Two Stroke Engines (Theory: 125, Lab: 125, Credit: 18.0) Fundamentals of Electricity/Electrical Systems (Theory: 125, Lab: 125, Credit: 18.0) Harley-Davidson Engines I & II (Theory: 125, Lab: 125, Credit: 18.0) Harley-Davidson Chassis and Engine Controls (Theory: 125, Lab: 125, Credit: 18.0) European-BMW I & II (Theory: 125, Lab: 125, Credit: 18.0) European-Ducati and Triumph (Theory: 125, Lab: 125, Credit: 18.0) Asian-Honda and Kawasaki (Theory: 125, Lab: 125, Credit: 18.0) Asian-Suzuki and Yamaha (Theory: 125, Lab: 125, Credit: 18.0)

-WISCONSIN STUDENT INFORMATION
+WISCONSIN STUDENT INFORMATION CANCELLATION POLICY

-All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admission's Office at the respective campus indicated on the front of this agreement.
+All notices of cancellation should be in writing, signed and dated, and mailed or delivered to the Admissions Office located at your campus.
 If you cancel, any property traded in, any payments made by you under the contract or sale, and any negotiable instruments executed by you will be returned within 10 business days following receipt by the seller of your cancellation notice, and any security interest arising out of the transaction will be cancelled.

 - (a) The student applicant will be returned all monies paid if: - (1) The school rejects the applicant; - (2) The enrollment of the student was procured as the result of any misrepresentation through advertising, promotional materials of the school, or representations by the owner or representative of the school; - (3) The school cancels the student's program.
-The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after receipt of a notice of acceptance, by certified mail, from the school; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - (b) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a)(5) or(a)(6) above do not apply.
+The student applicant will be returned all monies paid the latter of: - (4) The student applicant cancels this agreement within five business days after receipt of a notice of acceptance, by certified mail, from the school; - (5) The student applicant cancels this agreement within five business days following a tour of the school and inspection of school equipment; - (6) The student applicant cancels this agreement within the first five days of attendance following the first scheduled class of the first academic year. - (b) The student applicant will be returned all monies paid, less the application fee (if applicable), if this agreement is cancelled more than five business days after signing the agreement and (a) (5) or (a) (6) above do not apply.

-Notification of intent to withdraw should be made to the Registrar's Office located at the respective campus indicated on the front of this agreement.
+Notification of intent to withdraw should be made to the Registrar's Office located at your campus.